 - Avoiding or facing an audit successfully

 It is hard to make useful generalizations on a subject with such a broad scope.
 Even worse, many people think tax planning is just for the wealthy and don’t give it a second thought.
 This guide provides a big-picture look at tax planning.
 We will also provide specific examples of how it can help lower and higher-income taxpayers be more tax efficient.

 Tax planning is the financial analysis of a situation from a tax perspective.
 The goal of tax planning is to support a financial plan by guaranteeing long-term tax efficiency.
 A financial planner may focus exclusively on how to generate the most money on an investment.
 A tax planner has the same goal but also takes into account the tax consequences of financial decisions.
 As you can imagine, there is a lot of overlap between financial and tax planning.

-Tax planning is important for a variety of reasons.
+Tax planning is essential for a variety of reasons.
 It’s not only a powerful tool to save money on taxes, which should be more than enough to get anybody’s attention.
-It can also help you save your business from bankruptcy; improve the return on your investments, and increase your chances of enjoying a comfortable retirement.
+It can also help you protect your business from bankruptcy; improve the return on your investments, and increase your chances of enjoying a comfortable retirement.

 Tax Planning When You Owe Taxes